v659/math_be_like/README.md

 there still working on me

-Im learning from a channel called Chads prep - there general physics playlist
+Im learning from a channel called Chads prep - his general physics playlist